Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Introduction

+Throughout this paper we assume that we are given an oracle that, for a given team, can determine whether this team is feasible, i.e., whether it can successfully complete the project.
+In particular, given a budget and the requested agents' salaries, the oracle can be asked to find a feasible team or to find the cheapest feasible team.
+In Appendix~\ref{sec:findingFeasible} we show how to create such an oracle for a concrete scheduling model (which moreover generalizes a commodity auction); we also determine its exact complexity.

+Our approach generalizes two models: commodity auctions~\cite{mcCabeThesis} and path auctions~\cite{Nisan:1999:AMD:301250.301287} (Appendix~\ref{sec:findingFeasible}).
+In a commodity auction, there is a set of items $I = \{i_1, i_2, \dots, i_q\}$ and agents owning certain subsets of $I$.
+A team is feasible if the agents have together all the items from $I$.
+A commodity auction can be mapped to our problem by considering that $I$ is a set of independent activities; an agent owning a subset corresponds to an agent having skills to complete these activities.
+In a path auction, there is a graph $G$ with two distinguished vertices: a source $s$ and a target $t$.
+The agents correspond to the vertices in the graph; some vertices are connected by edges.
+A team is feasible if the participating agents form a path from $s$ to $t$.

-Since we consider coalitions of agents with sufficient skills to complete the project, our model resembles cooperative skill games~\cite{Bachrach20131} and coalitional resource games~\cite{Wooldridge:2006:CCC:1148349.1148351}.
-These games, however, consider the stability of the grand coalition and interaction between its members; our approach, on the other hand, is to expose multiple coalitions' competition.
-Thus, we do not apply the typical cooperative game theory concepts~\cite{RePEc:mtp:titles:0262650401}, and instead model the cooperation and the competition of the agents as the non-cooperative games.
+Since we consider teams of agents with sufficient skills, our model resembles cooperative skill games~\cite{Bachrach20131} and coalitional resource games~\cite{Wooldridge:2006:CCC:1148349.1148351}.
+These games, however, consider the stability of the \emph{grand coalition} and interaction between its members.
+In contrast, our approach is to \emph{expose the competition between multiple teams}.
+Thus, we do not apply the typical cooperative game theory concepts and, instead, model agents' cooperation and competition as a non-cooperative game (see Appendix~\ref{sec:otherSolConcepts} for a detailed comparison).
+Our approach is thus closer to endogenous formation of coalitions~\cite{hart1983endogenous, bloch1996sequential, ray1999theory}.